dzackgarza/Notes/Class_Notes/2019/Analysis/Review/Notes.md

 > **Useful technique:** $F_\sigma$ sets are Borel, so establish something for Borel sets and use this to extend it to Lebesgue.

-> Just establish something for Borel sets, then use this characterization to extend it to Lebesgue.

 **Lemma:**
 \begin{align*}